-Deer can be seen all over Norway particularly in the country areas and tundra.
-In deer country there are usually more than one deer so if you see one about to cross a road be alert for the second as they are usually not far away and can do a significant amount of damage to a car.
+Deer can be seen all over Norway, particularly in the country areas and tundra.
+In deer country there is usually more than one deer around, so if you see one about to cross the road you are driving on, be alert for the second as they are usually not far away, and can do a significant damage to your car if you hit one.

 Drivers in Western Norway should be alert to red deer jumping onto the highway in late autumn and winter, often without warning.
 There are special signs at some of the more common crossing points to alert drivers.

 Moose and Elk are also known for running out onto roads around dusk and dawn and drivers should exercise caution at these times.
 The elk is at its most active after heavy snowfall, at a full moon and at twilight and dawn.
 Drivers in Northern Norway are likely to see reindeer that also wander onto the roads and sometimes shelter in mountain tunnels, appearing suddenly.
 Sheep and goats are also found walking on roads and can be a hazard to traffic.